Love is Love

 The two men would go on to found one of the first organizations to provide support for LGBTQ youth, an organization today known as HMI.
 Through HMI, Damien was also a founder of the Harvey Milk High School, an alternative New York City public school.
 As Damien explained, the school was “for gay youths, partly because violence inflicted on young homosexuals made it impossible for some to stay in other schools.”

 Damien Martin died from complications of AIDS on August 15, 1991.
 He was 57.
 He outlived his beloved Emery by four-and-a-half years.

-You can learn more about Damien’s many contributions to the LGBT civil rights movement in an upcoming episode featuring Damien during Season Two of Making Gay History.
+You can learn more about Damien’s many contributions to the LGBTQ civil rights movement in this MGH episode.
 You can also read about Damien in Eric Marcus’s book, Making Gay History.

 As Kay explained in a 2016 telephone conversation with MGH host Eric Marcus, Barbara Gittings and Frank Kameny went to a GLF (Gay Liberation Front) meeting in New York City shortly after the Stonewall uprising and were challenged by one of the leaders who asked them what entitled them to be there.
 Barbara, who was shocked and angered by the question, said, “I’m gay, that’s what entitles me.”
 One of the people there who recognized them, called Barbara and Frank “dinosaurs” and “lackeys of the establishment.”

 A few months later Kay bought two stuffed dinosaurs from a florist shop in Philadelphia.
 She said that she bought them because: “We decided we’d make lemonade out of lemons.
 We used to carry those dinosaurs around to meetings of other gay organizations and conferences in the years that followed.
 We were dinosaurs in a way, but we were good dinosaurs.
 Every movement has people who you can call dinosaurs because they started in the old days.
 But if you started in the early days, so what?”